Cuh4/LuaClasses/README.md

 # Cuh4 - Lua Classes

 ## 📚 Overview
 A Lua library that allows you to create classes with support for class inheritance without metatables.
 Tested with Lua 5.4.2.
+Should work with Lua 5.3 and above.

 ```lua
 local Class = require("class")